hammerlab/cycledash/DEVELOP.md

 ### JavaScript

-You can make working with Javascript very easy with the following:
+You can iterate more quickly on JavaScript with the following:

 ```
 npm install             # Installs all packages in package.json.